 Despite the huge difference of the toy model and natural reality, we may hope that the above discourse can help address several questions, from philosophical to technical.
 Given the current dominant trend in hydrological (and other geophysical) sciences for physically-based modelling, relevant questions are: What is physically-based modelling?
 Is physics a synonym for determinism?
-Is physically-based a synonym for mechanistic?
+Is physically-based synonymous to mechanistic?
 Are first principles mechanistic principles?
 Is not statistical physics part of physics?
 Is not entropy maximization a first principle?
-Is not stochastic modelling of hydrological systems that will not depend on data or stochastic representations?
+Is not stochastic modelling part of physical modelling?
+Will it ever be possible to achieve such a physically-based modelling of hydrological systems that will not depend on data or stochastic representations?
 Can detailed representations and reduction to first principles render hydrologic measurements unnecessary?
 What level of detail is needed in such reductionist modelling for a catchment of, say, 1000 km2?
 How far can the current research trend toward detailed models advance hydrology and water resources science and technology?